Bear Class (Year 6) 2025 - 2026

 If you have misplaced your child's login, please drop me a message on Dojo and I will resend for you.

 Your child will have 2 PE lessons each week.
-Their days this half term are Tuesday and Thursday.
+Their days this half term are Wednesday and Friday.
 Please ensure they come into school in their PE kit on these days.
-This half term we will be developing your child's orienteering skills as well as learning how to play rounders!
+This half term we will be developing your child's Basketball skills as well as learning how to play Football!

 Mondays- Each Monday, your child will be given 10 spellings to learn over the course of the week.
 They will complete a spelling test each Friday, and, if they receive a mark of 10/10, they will get a Dojo point.
 They will have opportunities to learn their spellings each morning in class, however, extra practice at home is essential.